shepardyan/Resilient-Reconfiguration-Problem-for-Distribution-Systems/README.md

 ## Note for casedata (MATPOWER mpc)

 Branch power flow limits are set based on `RATE_A` column.
-If your casefile do not provide `RATE_A` data, please delete branch power flow limit constraints.
+If your casefile do not provide `RATE_A` data, please relax branch power flow limit constraints (a large enough rate).

 ## Mathematical Model